vitalyakc/akivacap/docs/Agreement.md

 ⤾ overrides [IAgreement.updateAgreement](IAgreement.md#updateagreement)

+Update Agreement state.
 Calls needed function according to the expireDate
          (terminates or liquidated or updates the agreement)

 ```js